ivebeenlinuxed/my-community/README.md

 Building is done through ant.
 To build you will need Apache Ant (apt-get install ant or follow these instructions http://ant.apache.org/manual/install.html)

-1) Type "ant" to create a config.php file for the install
+1) Type "ant" to create a config.php file for the install (you will need to edit this)

 2) To add tables to a clean database execute "ant db-schema"

 3) To add test data to the database run "ant db-testdata"

 ###Extra Tools